Anderman/Mvc.JQuery.Datatables/README.md

-# Mvc.JQuery.Datatables (jquery.datatables for  MVC6 and taghelpers)
+# Mvc.JQuery.Datatables (for MVC6 with taghelpers)

 ##Install Package